ldd/gatsby-source-github-api/README.md

 // In your gatsby-config.js
 plugins: [
   {
-    resolve: `gatsby-source-github`,
+    resolve: `gatsby-source-github-api`,
     options: {
       // token required by the Github API
-      token: someString = undefined, //required
+      token: someString, //required
       // graphQL query
       // defaults to a search query.
 See below
       graphQLQuery: anotherString,
       // graphQL variables
-      // defaults to variables needed for a
+      // defaults to variables needed for a search query.
-      // search query.
 See below
       variables: someObject
     }
   }